MuditNautiyal-21/SUDNAXI-Trading-Intelligence/README.md

 ## Why I Built This

-As someone who's been trading for years, I was frustrated by:
+As someone who's been trying trading concepts for years, I was frustrated by:
 - Jumping between multiple platforms for different data
 - Manually calculating technical indicators
 - Missing important news that moved markets